DaveMarchuk/number-replacer/TESTS.md

 Describe: numberTranslate(numInput)

-Test:"The input 4, the array should return up to 4, then replace each number in hierarchal order.
+Test:"The input 4, the array should return up to 4, then replace the numbers.
 1 will become "Beep!", 2 will become "Boop", 3 will become "Won't you be my neighbor?".
 Code: numberTranslate(4);
 Expected output: ['0','Beep!','Boop!','Won't you be my neighbor?','4'];

+Describe: numberTranslate(numInput)

+Test:"The input 14, the array should return up to 14, then replace each number in hierarchal order.
+1 will become "Beep!", 2 will become "Boop", 3 will become "Won't you be my neighbor?".
+Code: numberTranslate(14);
+Expected output: ['0', 'Beep!', 'Boop!', "Won't you be my neighbor?", '4', '5', '6', '7', '8', '9', 'Beep!', 'Beep!', 'Boop!', "Won't you be my neighbor?", 'Beep!']